What are EIPs used for?

 - Disaster recovery.
-We strongly recommend that you use EIPs for disaster recovery.
-For example, when one of your servers fails to provide services, you can unbind the EIP from this server and rebind it to a healthy server to resume service quickly.
+We strongly recommend you use EIPs for disaster recovery.
+For example, when one of your servers fails, you can unbind the EIP from this server and then bind it to a healthy server to quickly resume services.

-- Retain specific public IP.
+- Retaining a specific public IP.
 If you need to retain a specific public IP under your account, you can convert it to an EIP, which can be unbound/bound with the device and used to access the public network.
-This EIP will be retained under your account until it is "released" by you.
+This EIP will be retained under your account until you "release" it.

-- Other special scenarios When you need to change an IP in other special cases, you can convert the ordinary public IP to an EIP and then bind/unbind the EIP.
-With limited EIP resources available, a quota is imposed on the number of EIPs for each region under a single account.
-Therefore, reasonable planning and use of EIPs are very important.
+- Other special cases.
+When you need to change an IP in some cases, you can convert the public IP to an EIP and then bind/unbind the EIP.
+With limited EIP resources available, however, each account has an EIP quota for each region.
+Please use and plan accordingly.

 How is an EIP billed?

-- The fee displayed on the console applies to the EIPs that remain vacant for one hour.
+- The fee displayed on the console applies to EIPs that have been idle for more than 1 hour.
 EIPs can be billed accurately to seconds.
-EIPs that have been bound/unbound many times are billed based on the total duration (in sec) for which they remain unbound.
+EIPs that have been bound/unbound multiple times are billed based on the total duration (in sec) for which they are unbound.

-- The EIPs that remain unbound for less than 1 hour are billed on a pro rata basis.
+- EIPs that have been idle for less than 1 hour are billed for resource occupation fee on a pro rata basis.

 When is an EIP billed?

 You can apply for, bind, unbind and release EIPs.
 With limited EIP resources available, an EIP is billed for a small resource occupation fee only when it is unbound.

 How do I stop EIP billing?

 - When you no longer need an EIP, you can release it to stop the billing.

-- If you need to retain an EIP but want to stop the billing for it, bind it to a device (CVM, NAT).
-An EIP in a bound status is not charged.
+- If you need to retain an EIP but want to stop the billing, bind it to a device (CVM, NAT).
+A bound EIP will not be billed.